prettydiff/share-file-systems/documentation/commands.md

    - Runs tests service utility.
 1. `node js/application test_service fs-copy`
    - Filter the tests to run by supplying a text fragment to filter against test names.
 For example if there are 6 service tests whose names contain that string then only those 6 tests will be evaluated.
-1. `node js/application test_service log`
-   - The log argument turns on verbose logging output with annotations.
-1. `node js/application test_service log log`
-   - If you wish to enable verbose logging and filter tests by the word 'log' then simply include it twice.
-1. `node js/application test_service log "Copy from Remote Device to different Remote Device"`
+1. `node js/application test_service "Copy from Remote Device to different Remote Device"`
    - Using quotes the filter argument may contain spaces and other non-alpha characters.

 ## test_simulation